kwalbright/hello-world/README.md

 # hello-world
-hello workld repository for learing how to use git-hub
+hello world repository for learing how to use git-hub